PenHsuanWang/stock-analyzer-backend/README.md

 Always ensure that you're familiar with the purpose and responsibilities of each package before diving in.
 Modularity has been emphasized to ensure that each section of the codebase can be understood, maintained, and tested independently.

 ---

-Remember, the above is a basic example and might need modifications based on the exact specifics of your project, such as system dependencies, contributors, or additional modules.
-Always tailor documentation to fit your project's unique requirements and characteristics.